 preparation for heat proof garden

 The best preparation for heat-proofing your landscape begins before summer.
+Plant fuss free plants that really handle the expected heat well.
 However, with the imminent arrival of a heatwave, here are two tips that will help your plants survive.

 Plants can uptake water more easily in the early morning as opposed to being watered during the day.
 During the heat of the day, plants have to devote much of their resources to handle the stress of the heat and cannot uptake water efficiently.
 Therefore, it’s best to water early in the morning so that they are replenished with water and ready to face the excessive evaporation that will occur with temperatures over 115 degrees.